ad-freiburg/qlever-control/README.md

-qlever start          # Start a QLever server using that index qlever status         # Show the current status qlever stop           # Stop the current server
+qlever start          # Start a QLever server using that index qlever status         # Show the current status qlever stop           # Stop the current server qlever ...            # There are many more actions, see below.
 ```

 You can also perform a sequence of actions with a single call, for example: